tower-hill-school/cs/faq/index.md

 Students whose primary interest is in web design (more art, less tech), should consider following the same path, though electing to take _Front-end Web Design and Development_ first might be a better choice for rising 11th and 12th graders who cannot complete _Introduction to Computer Science_ first.

 Students who have little interest in web design or are more interested in the technical side of web development could choose to skip _Front-end Web Design and Development_ or perhaps take it after they have completed _Advanced Computer Science_.
-Rising 12th graders in this group who cannot complete _Introduction to Computer Science_

-ay also want to take only _Advanced Computer Science_ if completing _Introduction to Computer Science_ outo allow for the possibility in enrolling in other electives in 12th grade.
-Rising 12th graders in this group may also want to skip _Introduction to Computer Science_
+Rising 12th graders who cannot fit both _Introduction to Computer Science_ and _Advanced Computer Science_ in their schedules may choose to take only _Advanced Computer Science_.
+Rising 11th graders who are ready for the challenge and the committment may want to do the same thing, especially if they are interested in taking any new electives which might be offered during the following year.

 ## What are students saying about computer science at THS?